-Ingrid Drese’s works reach out!
-They have been performed in concert in ’s-Hertogenbosch, Aix-en-Provence, Arc-et-Senans, Arras, Barcelona, Beijing, Berlin, Birmingham, Brussels, Bucharest, Corfu, Crest, Edinburgh, Karlsruhe, Lisbon, Malmö, Medway, Mons, Montréal, Paris, Rome, Santiago, São Paulo, Vienna and Wrocław…
+Ingrid Drese’s works are out there!
+They have been performed in concert in ’s-Hertogenbosch, Aix-en-Provence, Arc-et-Senans, Arras, Barcelona, Beijing, Berlin, Birmingham, Brussels, Bucharest, Chatham, Corfu, Crest, Edinburgh, Fabrezan, Karlsruhe, Le Havre, Lisbon, Malmö, Mons, Montpellier, Montréal, Paris, Rome, Saint Petersburg, Santiago, São Paulo, Vienna, Vorst and Wrocław…

 Ingrid Drese first studied piano, chamber music, music history, and music analysis, before signing up for the electroacoustic composition program at the Royal Conservatory of Brussels (Belgium), then for the same program at the Royal Conservatory of Mons (Belgium), in Annette Vande Gorne’s classroom, where she finished with a Prix supérieur in 1998.

 She helped develop and implement a cursus in Acousmatic Music Composition (1996) at Académie de musique de Soignies (Belgium) and taught acousmatics (Traité des objets musicaux et perception) at the Royal Conservatory of Mons in 2004-2005.

 Although she focuses her composition work on concert music, she also likes to collaborate on stage projects, films, and music videos.
 Several major institutions have commissioned works from her, including Ina-GRM (Paris, France) and Musiques & Recherches (Ohain, Belgium).